nassernajibi/WGEN-v2.0/README.md

 > If you want to plot different statistics, this section is for you

-Finally, you can run the diagnostic function `Programs/functions.for.figures/plot.statistics.full.diagnostics.long.R` to assess the performance of the WGEN through a set of selected statistics for precipitation (e.g., floods, droughts, monthly/yearly distributions, inter-annual variability, long-term dry/wet spells)
+Finally, you can run the diagnostic function `Programs/functions.for.figures/plot.statistics.full.diagnostics.long.R` to assess the performance of the WGEN through a set of selected statistics for precipitation (e.g., floods, droughts, monthly/yearly distributions, inter-annual variability, long-term dry/wet spells).
+A similar diagnostics can be produced for other variables (e.g., temperature, wind, etc.).

 ### Issues and Comments